iPhone 12 Max

 - USB-C to Lightning cable could be braided

 - If a charging plug is included, it may be 20w for the pro models

 - MagSafe accessories will use the magnets in the "iPhone 12" for charging

 - Will not include EarPods in the box to boost AirPods sales

 - Magnets mounted to the rear of the device may help with positioning on wireless chargers

 "iPhone 12 Max" Pricing and Release

 Apart from the new smaller screen size, pricing should remain very similar to that of the iPhone 11.
 Delays caused by the pandemic could lead to a later-than-normal launch, similar to the iPhone X launch in 2017.

 The budget models would release a week or two after the keynote held in late September or early October, and the pro models a few more weeks after that.

-The "iPhone 12 Max" will have a 6.1-inch OLED screen, aluminum frame, and dual-camera system for an entry price of $749.
-Prosser predicts an announcement the week of October 12 and shipping a week later.
+The "iPhone 12 Max" will have a 6.1-inch OLED screen, aluminum frame, and dual-camera system for an entry price of $799.
+It will be announced at the October 13 event and ship on October 23.